nelsonGX/discordVCJoinApprove/README.md

 # discordVCJoinApprove
 approve the member before joining VC.
+# Usage
+use your brain to look at the code.